jom-trace/JomTrace-Backend/README.md

 # JomTrace-Backend

-#This is the backend for the JomTrace system.
+This is the backend for the JomTrace system.
 This system provides API endpoints to query the database and also push Firebase Cloud Messages.
-#This backend system built using Python and Flask framework
+This backend system built using Python and Flask framework

+Tech Stack
+1. Python
+2. Flask
+3. MongoDB
+4. Firebase Cloud Messaging
+5. NetworkX API

-#For me details, do visit the other repos
+For me details, do visit the other repos

 The JomTrace reference implementation comprises:
 - [JomTrace App (Repo)](https://github.com/Sharvin1106/BluetoothTracingApp)